product image

 Save to Wishlist

 The EL8 Distressor from Empirical Labs is an automatic gain (or volume) control device (AGC in engineering terms) designed for pro audio applications.
-Basically, the compressor electronically controls the volume of just about any source in a very pleasing, and "musical" manner - adding fullness, intelligibility, and especially in the Distressor's case - excitement.
+Basically, the compressor electronically controls the volume of just about any source in a very pleasing and "musical" manner—adding fullness, intelligibility and especially in the Distressor's case—excitement.
 This type of device is often called a "limiter" or "compressor" by audio industry people.
-The Distressor Compressor's most probable use will be in recording studios, live sound situations, movie sound production, and radio broadcast production.
+The EL8 Distressor Compressor's most probable use will be in recording studios, live sound situations, movie sound production and radio broadcast production.

-Unlike most analog compressor/limiters the Distressor is a digitally controlled audio device and actually incorporates several products into one by utilizing digital controls to switch totally different circuits in and out.
-Years of beta testing and redesign went into the EL8 Distressor as will be the case with all Empirical Labs products.
+Unlike most analog compressor/limiters, the EL8 Distressor is a digitally controlled audio device and actually incorporates several products into one by utilizing digital controls to switch totally different circuits in and out.
+Years of beta testing and redesign went into the EL8 Distressor as is the case with all Empirical Labs products.

 About Empirical Labs: